Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Introduction

 \section{Introduction}

 Hybrid heterostructures combining properties of different materials have emerged as new platforms to investigate quantum phases and exotic phenomena otherwise nonexistent in nature.
-A prominent example are superconductor-ferromagnet (SC-FM) heterostructures \cite{Huebler12_ABS_at_spin_active_interfaces, Bergeret05_Review_SC_FM_heterostructures, Eschrig18_Review_ABS_in_SFS_junctions, Bergeret18_Nonequilibrium_effects_in_SC_FM_structures, Heikkila19_Review_FMI_SC_structures}, which combine two antagonistic states of matter: ferromagnets, where the spins of electrons tend to be aligned, and superconductors, where their microscopic constituents, the Cooper pairs, are made of electrons with anti-aligned spins.
-When these materials are forced to coexist at an interface, a rich phenomenology emerges, such as the spatial oscillation of superconducting correlations, the emergence of $0-\pi$ transitions in SC-FM-SC junctions, and the generation of spin-triplet superconductors \cite{Diesch18_Equal_spin_triplet_superconductivity_at_EuS_Al_interfaces,Minutillo2021}.
-From the technological point of view, SC-FM hybrids represent a potential breakthrough for low-dissipation electronics.
+A prominent example are superconductor-ferromagnet (SC-FM) heterostructures \cite{Huebler12_ABS_at_spin_active_interfaces, Wolf14_Spin_polarized_transport_at_Al_EuS_interfaces, Buzdin05_Review_SC_FM_heterostructures, Bergeret05_Review_SC_FM_heterostructures, Eschrig18_Review_ABS_in_SFS_junctions, Bergeret18_Nonequilibrium_effects_in_SC_FM_structures, Heikkila19_Review_FMI_SC_structures}, which combine two antagonistic states of matter: ferromagnets, where the spins of electrons tend to be aligned, and superconductors, where their microscopic constituents, the Cooper pairs, are made of electrons with anti-aligned spins.
+When these materials are forced to coexist at an interface, a rich phenomenology emerges, such as the spatial oscillation of superconducting correlations \cite{Fulde64_FFLO, Larkin64_FFLO}, the emergence of $\pi-$junction behavior in SC-FM junctions (see Ref. \cite{Buzdin05_Review_SC_FM_heterostructures} and references therein), the generation of spin-triplet superconductors \cite{Diesch18_Equal_spin_triplet_superconductivity_at_EuS_Al_interfaces,Minutillo2021}, and the generation of spin-split superconductors (see Ref. \cite{Bergeret18_Nonequilibrium_effects_in_SC_FM_structures} and references therein).
+From the technological point of view, SC-FM hybrids represent a potential breakthrough for low-dissipation electronics and the generation of spin-polarized transport \cite{Huebler12_ABS_at_spin_active_interfaces, Wolf14_Spin_polarized_transport_at_Al_EuS_interfaces}

-Another example of advanced hybrid materials arises in the context of Majorana quantum wires, where semiconductor-superconductor (SE-SC) heterostructures have been fabricated to furnish a semiconductor nanowire with superconducting correlations via the proximity effect \cite{Mourik12_Signatures_of_MF, Das12_Evidence_of_MFs, Deng12_ZBP_in_Majorana_NW, RokhinsonNP, Churchill2013, Finck13_Majorana_wire}.
+Another example of advanced hybrid materials arises in the context of Majorana quantum wires, where semiconductor-superconductor (SE-SC) heterostructures have been fabricated to furnish a semiconductor nanowire with superconducting correlations via the proximity effect (see Refs. \cite{Mourik12_Signatures_of_MF, Das12_Evidence_of_MFs, Prada2020} and references therein).